-If you’re looking for the best succulents for full hot sun, then you’ve come to the right place.
-In this article, we’ll provide a complete guide to choosing the right plants for your needs, as well as some care tips to keep them healthy and happy.
+In this article, we’ll run through a complete guide to choosing the right plants for that spot that sits in the full, hot sun, as well as some care tips to keep them healthy and happy.

-With these factors in mind, let’s take a look at some of the best succulents for full hot sun.
+Let’s look at some examples from the species above of the best succulents for full hot sun.

 Agave is a genus of succulent plants native to the hot, arid regions of Mexico and the southwestern United States.
 Many species of agave are adapted to thrive in full sun, making them ideal plants for hot, sunny gardens.